crchalfant/Casey-s-Job-Radar/README.md

 ## Making it yours — use AI to customise everything

 This tool is built to be customised.
-The filters, search queries, company list, and rating logic are all plain text or Python lists — easy to read and easy to change even if you are not a developer.
+The filters, search queries, company list, and rating logic are all plain text or Python lists — readable and easy to change even if you are not a developer.

 The fastest way to personalise it is to **upload the files directly into Claude or ChatGPT** and describe what you want.
-You don't need to understand every line of code.
-Just tell the AI what to change and it will handle the syntax.
-This approach — using plain English to drive code changes — is sometimes called "vibe coding" and it works really well for a project like this.
+You don't need to understand every line of code — just tell the AI what to change and it handles the syntax.
+This is sometimes called "vibe coding."

 **How to do it:**

 1. Go to [claude.ai](https://claude.ai) or [chatgpt.com](https://chatgpt.com)
 2. Upload `job_radar.py` and `config.example.py` as attachments
-3. Describe what you want changed
+3. Describe what you want changed — use the prompts below as a starting point
-4. Copy the updated code back into your files
+4. Copy the updated code back into your files and run it

+**Things you will need AI to help you update:**

+- **`PROFILE`** in `config.py` — rewrite this to describe your background, target roles, strengths, and hard constraints.
+This is the most important thing to get right.
+- **`LOCAL_METRO_TERMS`** in `config.py` — replace the placeholder values with your actual city and surrounding suburbs
+- **`MIN_SALARY`** in `config.py` — set to your salary floor as a plain number (e.g. `120000`)
+- **All search query lists** in `config.py` — `ADZUNA_QUERIES`, `BRAVE_QUERIES`, `TAVILY_QUERIES`, `LI_REMOTE_QUERIES`, `LI_LOCAL_QUERIES`, `HIMALAYAS_QUERIES`, `REMOTIVE_QUERIES`, `JOBICY_QUERIES` — replace the `[Your Role]` and `[Your Industry]` placeholders with your actual target titles and industry
+- **`TARGET_TITLES`** in `job_radar.py` — the keyword list that controls which job titles are even considered.
+If this doesn't match your role type, almost everything will be filtered before Claude sees it
+- **`HARD_DISQUALIFIERS`** in `job_radar.py` — add phrases for industries, domains, or contract types you never want to see
+- **`SALARY_FLOOR_EXEMPT`** in `job_radar.py` — add well-known employers in your field that reliably pay above your floor, to prevent false salary-filter dropouts
+- **`_URL_CITY_RE` and `_LOC_CITY_RE`** in `job_radar.py` — remove any cities within your commutable area from the block lists so local roles aren't accidentally filtered
+- **Claude rating prompt** in `job_radar.py` — rewrite the tier definitions so Perfect Fit, Good Fit, Worth a Look, and Skip reflect your actual situation and domain

 **Example prompts to get you started:**

 > *"I've attached job_radar.py and config.example.py.
-I'm a software engineer looking for senior engineering and tech lead roles in the Seattle area.
-Can you update TARGET_TITLES, set RALEIGH_TERMS to match the Seattle metro, and rewrite the PROFILE block for my background?"*
+I'm a software engineer looking for senior engineering roles in the Seattle area.
+Can you update TARGET_TITLES for engineering roles, set LOCAL_METRO_TERMS to the Seattle metro, update all the search query lists for software engineering, and rewrite the PROFILE block for my background?"*

-> *"I want to filter out all jobs that mention Salesforce as a hard requirement, all healthcare roles, and anything that's a contract position.
+> *"I want to block all jobs mentioning Salesforce as a hard requirement, healthcare domain, and contract-only positions.
 Can you add these to HARD_DISQUALIFIERS in job_radar.py?"*

 > *"I work in data science.
-Can you update TARGET_TITLES for data science roles, rewrite the Claude rating prompt so it scores data engineering and ML roles as Perfect Fit, and suggest 20 data-focused companies for the COMPANIES list?"*
+Can you update TARGET_TITLES for data roles, rewrite the Claude rating prompt so ML and data engineering score as Perfect Fit, fill in all the search queries for data science, and suggest companies for the COMPANIES list?"*

-> *"Can you help me find the Greenhouse/Lever/Ashby slugs for these companies and add them to the COMPANIES list: [your list]?"*
+> *"Can you help me find the Greenhouse/Lever/Ashby ATS slugs for these companies and add them to the COMPANIES list: [your list]?"*

-> *"The rating prompt currently describes a product manager.
-Can you rewrite it for a UX designer targeting senior design roles?"*
+> *"The rating prompt is generic.
+I'm a UX designer targeting senior design roles.
+Can you rewrite the tier definitions for my situation?"*

-The `SETUP.txt` file has more detailed prompts for each specific part of the tool — start there if you want step-by-step guidance.
+The `SETUP.txt` file has more detailed prompts for each specific part — start there if you want step-by-step guidance.

----

 ## What you can customise